AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * shelū - to sense
 * sklū - to defend / to protect
 	* sklieng - shield / armor / wall
-* soknū - to attempt
+* soknū - to attempt / to try
+	* soknuvū - to experiment
 * stilū - to smell (something)
 * surū - to meet
 * tafū - to transport